How Safe is the Air Inside Your Home or Workplace?

 Radon: The Second Leading Cause of Lung Cancer

 Radon, a naturally occurring radioactive gas, is extremely hazardous to your health.
 It is an odorless, tasteless and invisible gas produced when uranium naturally decays in soil and water.
-Because 90 percent of the land in the Northeast and a majority of the Mid-Atlantic is likely to have elevated radon levels, every home should be tested for radon, an important part of our Indoor Air Quality Tests.
+Since 90 percent of the land in the Northeast and a majority of the Mid-Atlantic is likely to have elevated radon levels, every home should be tested for radon, an important part of our Indoor Air Quality tests.